Craig Kimbrel: International career

 Kimbrel was named the closer for Team USA in the 2013 World Baseball Classic.
-Despite not surrendering one lead off double all year with the Braves in 2012, Kimbrel gave one up to Nelson Cruz of the Dominican Republic in their round two matchup.
+Despite not surrendering one lead-off double all year with the Braves in 2012, Kimbrel gave one up to Nelson Cruz of the Dominican Republic in their round two matchup.
 Kimbrel would go on to give up two runs in the game, and be the losing pitcher in Team USA's 3–1 loss to the eventual champions.

 Pitching style

 Kimbrel uses a combination of a four-seam fastball and a power curveball to get outs.
 His fastball averages 97–98 mph and occasionally tops out at 101 mph.
 His curve, thrown with a "spike" grip, stays in the mid-to-upper 80s.
 The whiff rate of his four-seamer is 33%, and the curve is at 52%.
 This combination contributes to a career strikeouts per nine innings rate of 14.7 (as of 10 October 2018).
-He is also tied for third among all pitchers from 2002–2012 in the highest percentage of pitches that resulted in swinging strikes.
+He is also tied for third among all pitchers from 2002 to 2012 in the highest percentage of pitches that resulted in swinging strikes.

 Kimbrel's four-seam fastball was the 12th-fastest among Major League relievers in the 2011 season.
 In addition, he threw the hardest curveball, averaging 87 mph.
 His fastball had the fifth-highest whiff rate among relief pitchers (32%), and he also had the highest whiff rate of any reliever's curveball, at better than 55%.
 His pre-pitch stance has also been widely noted and has been dubbed "Kimbreling" or "Spider Arms".

 Personal life

 Kimbrel has two brothers, Alan and Matt.
 Matt Kimbrel played baseball in the Braves minor league system for three seasons before being released.

 Kimbrel married former Wallace State cheerleader Ashley Holt in 2012.
-The couple's daughter was born on November 3, 2017.
-She was born with heart defects and has undergone two surgeries.
+They have two children.
+Their oldest, daughter was born November 3, 2017, with heart defects, and has undergone two surgeries.

-Kimbrel is a born again Christian.
+Kimbrel is a born-again Christian.